Children

 4. Parent Orientation Details

-You will receive an automatic Jane notification and a Google Calendar invitation with the virtual link for the Parent Orientation, scheduled for Saturday, January 10, 2026.
+You will receive an automatic Jane notification and a Google Calendar invitation with the virtual link for the Parent Orientation.

 5. Final Program Payment